-Here are books I’ve authored or co-authored to help parents and teachers.
+Here are some books I’ve authored or co-authored to help parents and teachers.
 All are available online and many are found in book stores, too.

 Stressed Out!: Solutions to Help Your Child Manage and Overcome Stress For parents of stressed kids, this is an easy-to-read guide to understanding children’s stress, its effects on their day-to-day lives, and how to handle it.
 The book suggests stress management solutions for children that can be implemented by even the busiest parents and kids, focusing on a variety of common stressful situations that are grouped according to three categories–school, family, and environmental.
 Strategies include sample dialogues parents can use in conversation with their child and activities to help children gain insight and understanding into the nature of their stress, such as worksheets, role-play scenarios, or children’s stories.

 Raising Girls with ADHD/ADD.
 ADHD/ADD in a girl often manifest differently than it does in a boy.
 This book provides resources to help parents address their daughter’s treatment, behavioral strategies, personal adjustment, and other issues.